How can we return to and live in the USA?

 We timidly asked the man what we were now paying for and why.
 He said it was a reciprocity fee – because the Australian government charges US non-immigrants an issuance fee, the US charges Aussies back.
 Thanks for that Aussie government!!

-Frightened by the cost of the O-1 Visa?
+Are you frightened by the cost of the O-1 Visa?

 We hear ya!

-It’s a BIG investment.
+The O1 visa a BIG investment.

 Weigh up the investment carefully.
 It’s not just money either, it’s time and energy.
-You really want to have this visa and you do have to prove you’re extraordinary ability so if you doubt you can do that, then don’t do it, you’ll waste your money.
+You really want to have this visa and you do have to prove your extraordinary ability so if you doubt you can do that, then don’t do it, you’ll waste your money.

 For us, it was about the return on the investment.
 It’s an investment in ourselves and our business that we believe will reap big benefits in the long-term.